Suprise! Taxes from Investments

 Whether we like surprises or not, we all know in life there are good surprises, and some not-so-good surprises.

-Two of the greatest surprises in my life were the phone calls telling me I had a baby boy waiting for me.
-Both my boys were adopted and they were both what they call drop-ins, which means the mom didn’t have an adoption plan before giving birth.
+I adopted both my boys, and they were what they call “drop-ins,” meaning the birth mom didn’t have an adoption plan before giving birth.
 So I got a call that there was a baby, and I needed to pick up my new son the next day.
 It was like finding out you are pregnant in the baby is born the same day!
 Those were great surprises!

 …A surprise tax bill…